KMKfw/kmk_firmware/docs/en/tri_layer_state.md

 With Tri_Layer_state you can set opposing LOWER and RAISE keys.
 With the example above, when you release X it will switch back to the state of Y. Each key acting independently.
 With the way this is implimented in KMK (unlike in QMK) you can still access layer 3 indipendently.

+# Limitations
+There are some drawbacks at the moment, this does not support the layertap function at the moment.

 # Example code
 ```python